kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(4\) Except for aircraft converted from a previously certificated type without appreciable change in the external configuration, three-view drawings or three-view dimensioned photographs of the aircraft.

-\(e\) In the case of a light-sport aircraft assembled from a kit to be certificated in accordance with §21.191(i)(2), an applicant must provide the following:
+\(e\) In the case of a light-sport aircraft assembled from a kit to be certificated in accordance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§21.191]](i)(2), an applicant must provide the following:

 \(1\) Evidence that an aircraft of the same make and model was manufactured and assembled by the aircraft kit manufacturer and issued a special airworthiness certificate in the light-sport category.